-Are you planning an upcoming trip to Walt Disney World and planning a day at EPCOT for Kids?
-We are here to help you plan an amazing day, and will break down EPCOT attractions for kids, character dinners at EPCOT, and some of the best kid friendly restaurants in Disney World!
+This article is your complete 2022 Epcot for kids guide!
+Are you planning an upcoming trip to Walt Disney World and planning a day at EPCOT?
+We are here to help you plan an amazing day, and will break down Epcot attractions for kids, character dinners at Epcot and some of the best kid friendly restaurants in Disney World!

 Often praised for its cosmopolitan atmosphere, Epcot has a reputation for being the most “adult” of all the Disney World parks.
 But that doesn’t mean that families with kids and toddlers should skip it!
 Epcot is one of the most toddler-friendly theme parks in the world, and there’s plenty for your little ones to do.
 Did you know that a visit to Epcot can not only be fun, but also educational?
 Read on to discover our favorite activities at Epcot for kids!

 We hope you find this post helpful, and if you are planning a trip to Disney World be sure to check out our other FREE vacation planning tools.
-Our goal at The Park Prodigy has always been to help you save time on your next vacation and find the cheapest Walt Disney World tickets!
+Our goal at The Park Prodigy has always been to help you save time and money on your next vacation.
+This includes helping you find the best time to buy Disney World tickets as well as book amazing Walt Disney World vacation packages!

-So if you’re ready to look at the Epcot for Kids read on!
+So if you’re ready to look at the best way to enjoy Epcot for Kids read on!

 SPECIAL NOTE: If you’re looking for the best time to visit Disney World be sure to go straight to our Disney Crowd Calendar!